santisq/PSParallelPipeline/docs/en-US/Invoke-Parallel.md

 ### -ThrottleLimit

 Sets the maximum number of script blocks executed in parallel across multiple threads.
 Additional input objects wait until the number of running script blocks falls below this limit.

+> [!NOTE]
+>
-The default value is `5`.
+> The default value is `5`.

 ```yaml
 Type: Int32